DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 You can take control of the devices at any time by restoring them to factory settings and applying your own remote management solution.
 This will restore the machine to its original state without any DfE software or settings, and it will no longer be enrolled in the DfE device management system.

-**If you remove the MDM provided by DfE or continue using the devices after 30 September 2021, it’s your responsibility to set up alternative safeguarding measures to avoid risks to the children and young people in your care.**
+**If you remove the MDM and content filtering provided by DfE or continue using the devices after 30 September 2021 once the software expires, it is your responsibility to safeguard the young people in your care.
+Once the software has been removed, or expired, DfE will no longer support these devices.**

+You can choose to remove the DfE safeguarding software and replace it with your own, or you can distribute the devices without any content filtering and MDM installed.

 Please see our guidance on management of [Microsoft laptops and tablets](/devices/preparing-microsoft-windows-laptops-and-tablets) for more information.